 The directors have a reasonable expectation that there are adequate resources, both in terms of liquidity and regulatory capital, for the Company to continue in operational existence for the foreseeable future.
-This assessment takes into account both the results in the financial year and forecasts for future periods.
+This assessment takes into account both the results in the financial year, forecasts for future periods and the stress testing, which includes the macroeconomic uncertainty caused by Brexit.
 Accordingly, the directors continue to adopt the going concern basis in preparing the annual report and financial statements.

-The Company's shareholders' funds increased from £471.4 million as at 30 November 2016 to £501.0 million as at 30 November 2017.
-The Company had cash of £124.7 million as at 30 November 2017.
+The Company's shareholders' funds increased from £501.0 million as at 30 November 2017 to £646.3 million as at 30 November 2018 primarily due to the capital restructure undertaken in the year (see note 24).
+The Company had cash of £243.3 million as at 30 November 2018 (2017: £124.7 million).